ualtinok/tyyp/README.md

 To enable this technology, follow the steps:

 * Create and sustain a dictatorial government or get in high power to make influence on legislative institutions.
-The seperation of powers should not be in the business anymore to make sure jurisdiction can't get against of the deployment and execution of this technology.
-Read recent history of the Middle East  for influnece and success stories in this area.
+The separation of powers should not be in the business anymore to make sure jurisdiction can't get against of the deployment and execution of this technology.
+Read recent history of the Middle East  for influence and success stories in this area.
 * Pass certain acts to force ISPs to discontinue support for HTTP/HTTPs.
 Deactivate provider licenses if they disagree.
 Make them forward all HTTP/HTTPs requests to TYYP.
 * Use child porn or safe browsing needs as excuses.
 Know the point of failures of your society.
 If you're in Middle East, the first example may not work.